mohan2004kumar/cloud_security/week-01/lab_01.md

 * Default Gateway: In CCNA, you configure this manually.
 In Azure, it’s a System Route (0.0.0.0/0 via Virtual Network).
 This is why your "Exfiltration Test" (pinging Google) worked—Azure handles the routing for you automatically.

 ------------------------------
-## Summary Checklist :

-* The "What": I built a two-tier network.
-* The "How": I used VNETs and NSGs to isolate the tiers.
-* The "Why": To prevent direct public access to sensitive data and enforce a secure management path (Pivoting).

 ## 🛡️ Level 1 Project: The Ghost Database
 Phase 1: Detailed Infrastructure Execution